P-63: Simi Hills Subadult Goes East

 As a recently dispersed young male, he is likely trying to stay out of the way of adult males until he is strong enough to defend his own territory.
 We placed a GPS collar on him back in February when we captured him at Santa Susana Field Lab, in cooperation with Boeing.

-Since crossing the freeway, he has been spending his time in natural areas in the central portion of the Santa Monica Mountains.
+Since crossing the freeway, he has been spending his time in natural areas in the eastern portion of the Santa Monica Mountains.
 We will continue to monitor his movements and see whether he decides to stay in the Santa Monica Mountains and if he is successful in establishing a home range.